 Types Of Parent-child Relationships

-The types of relationship might depend on your parenting style.
-A PCR can be broadly categorized into the following (8):
+The types of relationship might depend on your parenting style or upbringing.
+A PCR can be broadly categorized into the following (9):

 1. Secure relationship: